kgnielsen777/AZFW-IaC/README.md

-# Azure firewall ruleset IaC
+# Azure firewall ruleset as IaC